Dani87dev/S3T3-Patterns2/README.md

     .build();
 ```

-#### 🧪 Unit Tests
+#### Unit Tests
-- **🍽️ Executive Menu Test**: Verifies starter, main course, dessert and drink are correctly set, including vegan and gluten-free flags
+- **Executive Menu Test**: Verifies starter, main course, dessert and drink are correctly set, including vegan and gluten-free flags
-- **👶 Kids Menu Test**: Validates a menu without starter builds correctly with main course, dessert and drink
+- **Kids Menu Test**: Validates a menu without starter builds correctly with main course, dessert and drink
-- **🥗 Half Menu Test**: Ensures a menu with coffee and no dessert builds correctly with vegan flag on main course
+- **Half Menu Test**: Ensures a menu with coffee and no dessert builds correctly with vegan flag on main course
-- **🚫 Mutual Exclusion**: Compile-time guarantee that dessert and coffee cannot both be chosen
+- **Mutual Exclusion**: Compile-time guarantee that dessert and coffee cannot both be chosen

 ---

-## 🛠 Technologies
+## Technologies
-- ☕ Java 21
+- Java 21
-- 🧪 JUnit 5
+- JUnit 5
-- 🏗️ Maven
+- Maven
-- 🐙 Git & GitHub
+- Git & GitHub